-This quarter, GameStop reported decent year-on-year revenue growth of 2.45% and its revenue of $1.16 billion topped Wall Street's expectations by 1.97%.
-Looking ahead, Wall Street expects revenue to decline 3.26% over the next 12 months.
+This quarter, GameStop reported a rather uninspiring 9.1% year-on-year revenue decline, missing Wall Street's expectations.
+Looking ahead, the Wall Street analysts covering the company expect revenue to remain relatively flat over the next 12 months.

 Gross Margin & Pricing Power

-As you can see below, GameStop has averaged a poor 23% gross margin over the last two years.
+GameStop has poor unit economics for a retailer, leaving it with little room for error if things go awry.
+As you can see below, it's averaged a 23.2% gross margin over the last two years.
 This means the company makes $0.23 for every $1 in revenue before accounting for its operating expenses.

-GameStop produced a 26.3% gross profit margin in Q2, marking a 1.4 percentage point increase from 24.8% in the same quarter last year.
-This margin expansion was comforting as it could signal that the company was operating in a less competitive environment with higher pricing power, less pressure to discount products, and more stable input costs (such as distribution expenses to move goods).
+GameStop produced a 26.1% gross profit margin in Q3, marking a 1.6 percentage point increase from 24.6% in the same quarter last year.
+This margin expansion is a good sign in the near term.
+If this trend continues, it could signal a less competitive environment where the company has better pricing power, less pressure to discount products, and more stable input costs (such as distribution expenses to move goods).

-In Q2, GameStop generated an operating profit margin of negative 1.43%, up 7.8 percentage points year on year.
-This increase was encouraging, and we can infer that GameStop was more disciplined with its expenses or gained leverage on fixed costs because its operating margin expanded more than its gross margin.Unprofitable publicly traded companies are few and far between in the consumer retail sector, and over the last two years, GameStop has been one of them.
-Its high expenses have contributed to an average operating margin of negative 5.59%.
-However, GameStop's margin has improved, on average, by 6.4 percentage points year on year, an encouraging sign for shareholders.
+This quarter, GameStop generated an operating profit margin of negative 1.4%, up 7.9 percentage points year on year.
+This increase was encouraging, and we can infer GameStop was more disciplined with its expenses or gained leverage on fixed costs because its operating margin expanded more than its gross margin.Unprofitable publicly traded companies are few and far between in the consumer retail sector, and over the last two years, GameStop has been one of them.
+Its high expenses have contributed to an average operating margin of negative 4.8%.
+However, GameStop's margin has improved, on average, by 8.7 percentage points year on year, an encouraging sign for shareholders.
 The tide could be turning.

 These days, some companies issue new shares like there's no tomorrow.
 That's why we like to track earnings per share (EPS) because it accounts for shareholder dilution and share buybacks.

-In Q2, GameStop reported EPS at negative $0.03.
-This print beat Wall Street's estimates by 78.6%, a welcome development that should delight shareholders.
+In Q3, GameStop reported EPS at $0, up from negative $0.31 in the same quarter a year ago.
+This print beat Wall Street's estimates by 100%.

 Cash Is King

-Sporting a market capitalization of $5.85 billion, GameStop is among smaller companies, but its more than $1.19 billion in cash on hand and positive free cash flow over the last 12 months puts it in an attractive position to invest in growth.
+With a market capitalization of $4.55 billion, GameStop is among smaller companies, but its more than $909 million in cash on hand and near break-even free cash flow margins puts it in a stable financial position.

 Is Now The Time?

-While we've no doubt one can find things to like about GameStop, we think there might be better opportunities in the market, and at the moment, don't see many reasons to get involved.
+While we've no doubt one can find things to like about GameStop, we think there are better opportunities elsewhere in the market.
+We don't see many reasons to get involved at the moment.